Arrow in the knee: Spread

 The phrase became unexpectedly popular following the worldwide launch of Skyrim in November 11, 2011.
 It was frequently quoted on numerous message board forums and blogs across the Internet, either as a catchphrase or a snowclone in the form of "I used to X, but then I took an arrow in the knee", by players who were amused with the guard NPC's line of dialogue and voice acting.
+Some fans humorously noted that guards would utter the line before complaining about being assigned guard duty as opposed to fighting dragons, despite their previous statement indicating that they were not fit for the front lines.
 Numerous image macros and video parodies of the phrase, sometimes in modified form, were created and shared as part of a viral phenomenon.
 By February 2012, Stephen Totilo from Kotaku described the phrase as the "big video game joke of 2011", and the most repeated line from Skyrim.

 The phrase's notoriety as a meme spawned numerous fan-made works like T-shirts, tattoos, and an unlicensed fangame.
 It has also been referenced in the Skyrim mod Enderal, and professionally produced media works which are independent of The Elder Scrolls franchise and the owners of its intellectual property (IP).
 It became a visual gag in the music video for musical duo LMFAO's 2012 single "Sorry for Party Rocking".
 It is conveyed as a joke in "Playing with Fire", the 22nd episode of the ninth season of the American police procedural drama NCIS, which aired in May 2012.
 Video games like the 2013 title Crysis 3 reference the meme with one of its in-game achievements.

+The phrase has been misattributed as slang for marriage in Old Norse.